 - C-corporation.
 C-corps can only deduct the premiums on employees that it pays the premiums for.
 If the deduction is included in the employee’s income, then the benefit amount will be tax-free.

 Having disability insurance can be the difference between saving your business and being forced to close if you become ill or injured for an extended period of time.
 Disability policies provide the income you need to keep your business afloat or maintain your lifestyle.
-Before purchasing a disability insurance policy, it’s important to do research on your provider options.

 Ask an Expert